argentlabs/argent-contracts-starknet/docs/argent_account.md

 ## Signer types

 There's more information about it in [Signers](./signers_and_signatures.md#Multiple_Signer_Types).
-This account restricts the guardian role to only StarknetSigner.
-Note that the guardian backup supports every type

 ## Signature format

+### Recommended Format
 The information available in [Signatures](./signers_and_signatures.md#Signatures) is also applicable for the argent account.

-Additionally, this account also supports providing signatures in a concise way when al signers involved are StarknetSigners

-The account will accept the format
-[first_signer_r, first_signer_s]
+The first signature is the owner and the second one is the guardian (if the account has any guardian)

+### Concise Format

+Besides the format specified here, the argent account also supports concise signatures if these two conditions are met:

+- There is only one owner and it's a StarknetSigner
+- There is no guardian or there's only one guardian and it's a StarknetSigner

+**⚠️** The use of concise signatures is **discouraged** as they will stop working more than one owner or guardian is added to the account

+The format of the concise signatures is the following:
+`[first_signer_r, first_signer_s]`

 And also
-[first_signer_r, first_signer_s, second_signer_r, second_signer_s]
+`[first_signer_r, first_signer_s, second_signer_r, second_signer_s]`

+## Accurate Estimates

+The argent multisig can accurate estimates for transactions with Signers that use significant resources during validations.
+This also supports accurate estimates for sessions.
+See [Accurate Estimates](./accurate_estimates.md) for more information.

-## Change owner signature
+## Change owner signature TODO

 To prevent mistakes where someone changes the owner to some key they don't control, the account will require a signature from the new owner as an argument to the `change_owner` function.